 It contains or borders dozens of monuments, memorials, statues, gardens, museums, and government buildings.
 In order to see all of the major monuments and memorials, you would need to walk up one side and down the other.
 This means that you would walk more than 4 miles.
 (And that doesn’t include going to see the White House or your walk to and from the nearest Metro station.)

 Even though we wore comfortable shoes and took breaks, our feet were killing us at the end of the day.
-We had blisters and our feet ached to the point that we were limping by nightfall.

 The silver-lining was that we were able to see the monuments at different times of the day/night.